stillinbeta/friendshipismonadic/src/Language/Fim/Parser/ERRATA.md

 * The spec does not list syntax for assigning to individual array elements.
 I have decided on the syntax `<variable> <number> is now <value>` following from the existing assignment syntax.
+* The spec does not include commas as valid punctuation, but several example programs use them, so I consider them valid punctuation for the purposes of ending a sentence.

 [spec]: https://docs.google.com/document/d/1gU-ZROmZu0Xitw_pfC1ktCDvJH5rM85TxxQf5pg_xmg/edit?pli=1#